flutter/website/src/docs/development/ui/advanced/gestures.md

-When there is more than one gesture recognizer for a given pointer on the screen, the framework disambiguates which esture the user intends by having each recognizer join the _gesture arena_.
+When there is more than one gesture recognizer for a given pointer on the screen, the framework disambiguates which gesture the user intends by having each recognizer join the _gesture arena_.
 The gesture arena determines which gesture wins using the following rules: